 subject to a maximum of 120 visitors per hour.

 A variety of tour options for adult, school and youth groups are offered, and in-depth learning programs led by Museum docents are docents that are available for an additional fee.
-Free parking is available in the surface street lot on the corner of 10th and O Streets
+On weekends, free parking is available for Museum visitors in the lot on the corner of 10th and O Streets